thaemes/CoMarkable/README.md

 ## State

 Hacky and shaky.
 Currently it works uni-directionally; it copies the strokes from one tablet to another.
-The two tablets talk to each other directly, but a server in should be made, especially if we want to support more than two devices in the future.
+The two tablets talk to each other directly, but a server in between should be made, especially if we want to support more than two devices in the future.

 Requires installing python3 on the tablet for example via entware.